So glad you stopped by!

 I have always liked to occasionally indulge in nostalgia and fairy tales, and I think maintaining a certain degree of childlike wonder into adulthood is important.
-If you don’t keep a bit of playfulness, the ability to be amazed, it can be too easy to fall into cynical and pessimistic patterns and forget the joy of life in the midst of the drudgery and heaviness of responsibilities.
-For me, the luna moth represents the everyday magic, nostalgia, and other qualities of life that make you uncomfortable in the best way.
+If you don’t keep a bit of playfulness, the ability to be amazed, it can be too easy to fall into cynical and pessimistic patterns and forget the joy of life in the midst of everyday drudgery and responsibilities.
+For me, the Luna moth represents the everyday magic, nostalgia, and other qualities of life that make you uncomfortable in the best way.
 It can serve as an analogy for the soul, or our inner child, that vulnerable bit of us striving for purpose.